damiencarbery/quotes/README.md

 ## A list of Quotes

+"If you feel like you don't fit into the world you inherited it is because you were born to help create a new one." - Ross Caligiuri

+---

 "Nobody cares how much you know, until they know how much you care." - Theodore Roosevelt

 ---